isai7710/darksaber-nvim/README.md

 ## Some other helpful tips/commands

+### the lazy lockfile

+The lazy.lock.json file reflects the states of all the plugins in your config.
+If kept under version control, you can revert back to your old set up whenever things break after updating plugins.
+The command `:Lazy restore` will revert all the plugins to the state reflected in the current lockfile.

 -- -- See `:help vim.opt`
 -- NOTE: For more options, you can see `:help option-list`